Welcome to my latest contest and giveaway. Are you a Master or a Disaster Baker? Let's find out!

 - 2 cups (400-gram) superfine sugar or sugar

-- 2 tbsp. espresso powder (I used Via Roma Espresso Instant Coffee)
+- 2 tablespoon espresso powder (I used Via Roma Espresso Instant Coffee)

 - lemon juice for cleaning the bowl and whisk